The Difference between Twisted Pair, Coaxial and Fiber Optic Cables

 - Most commonly used for computer ethernet backbones, AM/FM radio receivers, GPS antenna, police scanners, and cell phone systems

-Fiber is the newest form of transmission cable technology.
-Instead of transferring data over copper wires, these cables contain optical fibers that transmit data via light, rather than pulses of electricity.
-Each optical fiber is individually coated with plastic layers and contained in a protective tube, making it extremely resistant to external interference.
-The result is a very reliable and super fast connection that has 26,000X more transmission capacity than twisted-pair cables, but that also comes with a much higher cost.
-Again, there are two types of fiber cables:
+Fibre is the newest form of transmission cabling technology.
+Instead of transferring data over copper wires, these cables contain optical fibres that transmit data via light, rather than pulses of electricity.
+Each individual optical fibre is coated with plastic and contained in a protective tube.
+This makes fibre optic cables extremely resistant to external interference.
+The result is a super reliable, high-speed connection with 26,000X more transmission capacity than twisted-pair cables – but also a much higher cost.
+Again, there are two types of fibre cables:

 - Has a small core and only allows one mode of light to propagate at a time

 - Because of this, the number of light reflections decrease as they pass through the core